 - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 3 to 4 1⁄2 inches is estimated at existing grade elevation and 2 1⁄2 to 3 1⁄2 inches is estimated at the anticipated subgrade elevation. - Subgrade Plasticity Index values greater than 20 are anticipated. - Subgrade stabilization is recommended. - Input parameters are shown in Table No. 3 (Summary Table.
+Potential vertical movement on the order of 1 1⁄2 to 3 1⁄2 inches is estimated at the pavement subgrade elevation. - Clay or Marl / Limestone subgrades are anticipated.
+Pavement section recommendations are based on a CBR value of 3.0 (clay subgrade). - Input parameters are shown in Table No. 3 (Summary Table.
 B).
-Please call us to provide pavement recommendations, if needed, for different input values. - Pavement section recommendations are based on a Design CBR value of 2.0. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.